SERLatBTH/StarterGuide-DJIMavic2Pro/DJIGoggles/README.md

 ### Assembly

-1. Insert the headband buckle into the slot above the DJI goggles body
+1. Insert the headband buckle into the slot above the DJI goggles body.
 2. Press on the power button once to check the battery level.
-3. Charge the device if needed by going [here](charging).
+3. Charge the device if needed (refer to charging the battery section).
 4. Adjust the headband to your head size with the wheel found on the back of headband.
 5. Adjust inter-pupillary distance (between lenses) from the wheel found on the bottom of the goggles body.
 6. Wear the headband with the goggles attached on your head.